 Today, anyone can create a slick and professional website, so how do you know who’s competent?
 And where do you start your search?

-What are the Time Limits on Filing an Illinois Injury Claim?
+What are the Time Limits for Filing an Illinois Injury Claim?

-For injuries against a county or city, you have up to one year to file your claim.
+For injuries against a county or city department, you have up to one year to file your claim for damages.
 The time limit to sue the state is two years, however, you must file a formal suit within one year so as to sue.

 Three primary reasons can drag out the timeline of a personal injury case: